Just starting to think about building an accessory dwelling unit (ADU) on your property in San Diego? You probably have a lot of questions…

 What is an ADU?

-In construction and real estate, ADU means "accessory dwelling unit."
-The definition of an ADU is a detached or attached dwelling unit that provides complete independent living facilities - including a kitchen and a bath - on the same parcel as a residential dwelling.
-ADU, granny flat, companion unit, casita, guest house, granny cottage, secondary living unit, mother-in-law apartment, second dwelling unit, in law suite, carriage house, au-pair suite... you may hear any of these terms used interchangeably for an accessory dwelling unit (sometimes mistakenly called an "additional dwelling unit," "auxiliary dwelling unit" or "accessible dwelling unit"... we like to think they're awesome dwelling units).
+ADU, granny flat, companion unit, casita, guest house, granny cottage, secondary living unit, mother-in-law apartment, second dwelling unit, in law suite, carriage house, au-pair suite… you may hear any of these terms used interchangeably for an accessory dwelling unit (sometimes mistakenly called an “additional dwelling unit,” “auxiliary dwelling unit” or “accessible dwelling unit”… we like to think they’re awesome dwelling units).

-What is a Junior ADU?
+What is a Junior Accessory Dwelling Unit (JADU)?

 Junior ADUs (JADUs) offer an option to add another unit (in addition to an ADU) within your existing home.
 JADUs must be contained within an existing or proposed single family home (think garage or spare bedroom), under 500sqft (you can add on up to 150 sqft to get to 500), and have a full bathroom and efficiency kitchen (appliances + cabinets).
+ADUs also come with owner occupancy requirements, meaning the property owner must live somewhere on the premises.

 ADUs are also sometimes called guest houses, though there is a technical definition of “guest living quarters,” which are different than ADUs.
 Guest Living Quarters are only for use by those employed on the premises or for temporary use by guests and may not be rented out.
 Guest Living Quarters may not have kitchens or laundry facilities.
 In some municipalities, guest living quarters can co-exist with an ADU, but the County of San Diego only allows an ADU or a guest living quarters.